AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 // ArtifactListOptions is used to list artifacts based on these options
 //
 // Notes:
 // - This was introduced to provide a generic list option argument.
-Good
+// - contd...
+In other words, there might be more options in future.
+// - contd...
+Using this struct helps avoiding adding paramters to the function signature.
+// - contd...
+This adheres to open-closed principle
+//
 // - Having an argument in the interface method enables decoupling the creation & invocation parts
 // - e.g. creation of an instance does not need this as an argument
-// - contd. invoking the method on the instance will require this as an argument
+// - contd... this argument will be provided in a lazily during invocation of a method on this instance
-// - Many a times, logic does not have the argument handy during creating an instance
+// - Many a times, logic does not have the argument handy during creation of an instance
-// - So all seems good
-type ArtifactListOptions struct {
+// - So this way of exposing interface methods seems great type ArtifactListOptions struct {
   Version string
 }